Hypertension

 How long does hypertension last?

-• How long hypertension lasts depends on the cause of it.
+How long hypertension lasts depends on its cause.
 Some people whose high blood pressure is caused by lifestyle factors may be able to get it under control in a few months if they make lifestyle changes (e.g. by losing weight).
 Others who have more severe or other underlying issues may have hypertension for the rest of their life.
+However, with the right support, high blood pressure can be managed.